 It teaches us where true meaning is found.

 This is the lesson Mister Rogers wanted to teach me at that prayer service twenty years ago.
-The Fox asks the Little Prince to tame him, showing him how courage and patience are required to see people and things for what they really are.
+The fox asks the Little Prince to tame him, showing him how courage and patience are required to see people and things for what they really are.
 The fox declares, “There must be rites.”
-There is a formation process required to “prepare the heart” in getting to “the secret,” which turns out not to be some Gnostic wisdom, but the plain truth we find throughout the Bible, and that we experience in the sacraments of the Church.
-Here’s longer version of the quote Mister Rogers scribbled out for me.
-“It’s quite simple: One sees clearly only with the heart.
+There is a formation process required to “prepare the heart” in getting to “the secret,” which turns out not to be some Gnostic wisdom, but the plain truth we find throughout the Bible and that which we experience in the sacraments of the Church.
+Here’s longer version of the quote Mister Rogers scribbled out for me: “It’s quite simple: One sees clearly only with the heart.
 Anything essential is invisible to the eyes.”
 Or as Jesus says, “Blessed are the pure in heart, for they will see God” (Matt.
 5:8).

 It teaches us to embrace Christian truth.